ExpGuide/Image/README.md

 ## Choose the title you want to explore

 ---
-title: [Database Management] - Move Database
+#Title: [Database Management] - Move Database
-intro: 'How to copy Database between SQL servers'
+#Intro: 'How to copy Database between SQL servers'
-product: '{{ optional product callout }}'

 versions:
 ---